 - Use sleep music to help you go to sleep

-- Watch a favorite movie or read a book you love
+- Watch a favourite movie or read a book you love

-- Get some water therapy – take a warm shower, a swim or sit on the beach
+- Get some water therapy – take a warm shower, swim or sit on the beach

 - Consider an afternoon siesta